iandunn/no-build-tools-no-problems/readme.md

 If we can get this approach working well for a range of small/medium-sized plugins, then we can make a proposal for Core to support it, so that everything in `core/` will be provided to plugins automatically.

-### Additional "buildless" Resources / Inspiration
+### Additional Resources & Inspiration

+This paradigm is often referred to as "buildless" or "unbundled development".

 * _Don't Build That App!_ by Luke Jackson [ [article](https://formidable.com/blog/2019/no-build-step/) | [presentation](https://www.youtube.com/watch?v=mVjZQrsXBQE) ].
 * [A Future Without Webpack](https://www.pika.dev/blog/pika-web-a-future-without-webpack) by Pika.